karunthewarrior/Character-Recognition/README.md

 # Character-Recognition
-This repository contains code for a logistic regression classifier used to classify handwritten characters in a custom made data set.
+This project presents a method to recognize handwritten characters using logistic regression.
+The implementation takes an input character image and the algorithm classifies the input using a set of training data.
+A resultant matrix is obtained containing the probabilities of the input to be classified as a certain character.

 # Data
 The data set was created by taking images of four classes of handwritten characters (in this case numbers from 1-4).
 The images were pre-processed and translational and scale variation is added to each image to produce more images and to ensure a robust model.